- ABOUT GEDA

 Schruijer is a native of Cordele, Georgia and a graduate of Georgia Southern University.
 She is married to Raymond.
 They are the proud parents of three children; Justin, Emma, and Willem.

 Dorie Bacon is an experienced economic developer with a record of leading regional initiatives, assisting existing business partners, and attracting new industries to communities.
-She is the current chair of the 13-county Middle Coastal Unified Development Authority (also known as the Greater Savannah Regional Alliance) and previously served as Chair of the Magnolia Midlands Travel Association.
-She was key in the recruitment of Omega Piezo Technologies to Sylvania and in her previous tenure at the Douglas-Coffee County Economic Development Authority assisted with the recruitment of Premium Waters.
-She is also currently serving as the Chair of the Georgia Economic Developers Association's Rural Development Special Interest Group.
+She is a former chair of the 13-county Middle Coastal Unified Development Authority (also known as the Greater Savannah Regional Alliance) and previously served as Chair of the Magnolia Midlands Travel Association.
+She was key in the recruitment of ELK Group International and Omega Piezo Technologies to Sylvania and in her previous tenure at the Douglas-Coffee County Economic Development Authority assisted with the recruitment of Premium Waters.
 Bacon holds an A.B.J. in Public Relations from the University of Georgia and an M.P.A. in City Management from Valdosta State University.
-In 2015, she became a Certified Economic Developer as recognized by the International Economic Development County.
+In 2015, she became a Certified Economic Developer as recognized by the International Economic Development Council.

 Lee Chapman joined Jackson EMC in 1988 as a Residential Marketing Representative.
 He was promoted in 1990 to Jackson EMC’s Commercial/Industrial Marketing Department.
 In 1998, Lee was again promoted to Director of the Commercial and Industrial Marketing Department before assuming his present position in 2016.
 He is responsible for managing all marketing and sales strategies for residential, commercial and industrial power supplies and services in a highly competitive marketplace.
 Lee and his professional sales team are also responsible for developing and implementing grassroots state legislative initiatives, representing the cooperative at the Georgia Public Service Commission on territorial issues, as well as coordinating and maintaining community involvement.
 Lee is also responsible for overall customer service and member satisfaction.